ibm-cloud-docs/account/catalog-add-private.md

 1. If applicable, review the license agreements, and select **I have read and agree to the following license agreements:**.
 1. Click **Validate**.

-## Publishing a product
+## Publishing the software
 {: #validating-software}
 {: ui}

 After you validate your software, you're ready to make it available to all users who have access to your private catalog.
 Open the **Actions** menu, and select **Publish to account**.

-## Adding a product to your private catalog
+## Importing software to your private catalog
 {: #create-cicd-product}
 {: cli}